-• Contested on circles with 20-meter radius range lines (which also have 2-meter, 4-meter, 6-meter, 8-meter and 10-meter circles)
+Contested on circles with 20-meter radius range lines which also have 2-meter, 4-meter, 6-meter, 8-meter and 10-meter circles)

-- 20-meter flight range. - Boomerang must come to rest without touching or hitting anyone or anything but the ground.
+- 20-meter flight range. - Boomerang must come to rest without touching or hitting anyone or anything except the ground.

-- Points scored according to where the boomerang came to rest. - For scoring points, see Scoring Accuracy Points in the General Section. - Official score for each thrower is the total of the 5 turns (10 throws).
+- Points scored according to where the boomerang came to rest. - For scoring points, see "Scoring Accuracy Points" in the General rules section. - Gificial score for each thrower is the total of 10 throws (5 turns of 2 throws).

-- The event includes 1 round of 5 turns for each thrower. - During each turn, the thrower throws 2 times on his own.
+- The event includes 1 round of 5 turns for each thrower. - During each turn, the thrower throws 2 times on his own (not in tandem). - The thrower has 15 seconds to make the first throw.

 After he throws once, his score is recorded.
-Then he throws for the second time to complete the turn. - The second throw of the turn is after the circle master says the thrower can throw.
+Then, after the circle master says the thrower can throw, he has 15 seconds to make the second throw to complete the turn.

+- The second throw of the turn is after the circle master says the thrower can throw.
 Then the thrower has 15 seconds to make the second throw. - At the signal of the circle master, it becomes the next thrower's turn. - The thrower has 15 seconds to make the first throw. - Contestants throw in groups of 5, 4, or 3.
 Each thrower throws in rotation with the other throwers in the group, until all have completed their 5 turns.
 Then the next group begins its round.